 Image

-RFID Sensors
+RFID sensors

 Passive RFID Sensors measure critical parameters and deliver needed data about objects and environments.
-Passive sensing devices are wireless, battery-free sensors that eliminate maintenance and can be placed in almost any environment.
+Passive sensors are wireless, battery-free sensors that eliminate maintenance and can be placed in almost any environment.
 Passive tags transmit data when a reader energizes the tag, sending sensor information back to the reader every time the sensor is read.

 These types of innovations are what make our RFID solutions ID Made Better®.